Q-Qgao/hello-world/README.md

 # hello-world
-in this repository ,I will try to learn how to ues github
+in this repository ,I will try to learn how to use github